 26th September 2024

-Gifts in Wills from our supporters are an incredible way to help us fulfil our vision of a future where no-one in the UK loses their life to meningitis and everyone affected gets the support they need to rebuild their lives.
-Of course, behind each gift lies a powerful and emotional story.
+Gifts in Wills from our supporters are an incredible way to help us fulfil our vision of a future where no-one in the UK loses their life to meningitis and everyone affected gets the support they need.
+Behind each gift lies a powerful and emotional story.
 Supporter Geoff Howse and his wife Lynda have made Meningitis Now a beneficiary of their wills.
 He tells us why here.

 Geoff at memorial garden